Credit Agricole sees Greek unit sale within weeks

 "The second-quarter results are above expectations but still hit by the international activities which continue to poison the company's operations," CM-CIC analyst Pierre Chedeville said in a research note.

-Credit Agricole shares were down 0.2 percent at 1408 GMT, outperforming a 0.9 percent lower European bank sector .SX7P.
+Credit Agricole shares were up 0.9 percent at 0853 GMT, outperforming a 0.5 percent lower European bank sector .SX7P.

 Credit Agricole said its core Tier 1 ratio increased to 9.6 percent from 9.4 percent but did not disclose where the ratio currently stands according to Basel III, the tougher standard taking effect next year.